danielehc/katacoda-scenarios/consul-vault-acl-hashiconf/finish.md

 Vault to generate and manage ACL tokens.

 The lab guided you through the steps necessary to deploy Consul with ACL enabled to verify identity of your server nodes and assign them necessary permissions.

 Specifically, you:
-- Started a Vault dev instance
+- Created a management token for Vault
-- Started a Consul datacenter with ACL enabled
-- Bootstrapped ACLs in Consul
+- Enabled Consul secrets engine in Vault
 - Created a Consul policy for servers
-- Enabled Consul secrets engine in Vault
-- Created a management token for Vault
 - Created a Vault role to map Consul policy
 - Created a Vault token associated with the role
-- Verified the token was present in Consul and applied it to the agent
+- Verified the token was present in Consul and applied it to the agents

 ## Next Steps